MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

     location / {
         # try to serve file directly, fallback to index.php
         try_files $uri /index.php$is_args$args;
+        fastcgi_param SERVER_PORT "443";
+        fastcgi_param HTTPS "on";
     }
 }
 ```

 As you can see instead of serving Mbin directly we proxy it through the Anubis service.
 Anubis is then going to decide whether to call the UNIX socket that the actual Mbin site is served over or if it presents a challenge to the client (or straight up denying it).

+In the actual Mbin call we lie to Symfony that the request is coming from port 443 (`fastcgi_param SERVER_PORT`) and the https scheme (`fastcgi_param HTTPS`).
+The reason is that it will otherwise generate HTTP URLs which are incompatible with some other fediverse software, like Lemmy.

 ### The long one